getodk/docs/shared-src/docs-tech-guide.rst

 ODK-X is a community,
 and we depend on each other's work.
-Thank you for your contribution to ODK Docs and your presence in this community.
+Thank you for your contribution to ODK-X Docs and your presence in this community.